Skip to Content

 Starting Point

 The context behind home appliances is challenging.
-The industry operates on a strict baseline: "Do the best job for the lowest price."
-Innovation is often reduced to a spec-sheet battle, where manufacturers add buttons and programs just to match a competitor's brochure.
+The industry operates on a strict baseline: “Do the best job for the lowest price”.
+Innovation is often reduced to a spec-sheet battle, where manufacturers add buttons and programs just to match a competitor’s brochure, while trying to keep the cost under 5 USD.

 The Misconnection